Aslesha461/PharmacyStore/README.md

 1)cd frontend
 2)npm start

-start the backend from the root file as : npm run prod (will run in production mode)
+start the backend from the root folder as
+: npm run prod (will run in production mode)

 npm i in root folder to add dependencies